-- Charlotte Water rate methodology changes with the adoption of the FY 2019 Budget. - The schedule of water and sewer rates, fees, and charges is calculated according to the rate methodology as codified in the revenue manual and Charlotte Water's approved budget and is published annually. - The revenue manual revisions include: - Changing the methodology Charlotte Water uses to calculate Water and Sewer System Development Fees (Capacity Fees) as required by changes in state regulation, and Technical and procedural changes that clarify and undate the language - Technical and procedural changes that clarify and update the language. - A Joint Public Hearing between City Council and the Charlotte Water Advisory Committee was held on May 14, 2018.
+- Charlotte Water rate methodology changes with the adoption of the FY 2019 Budget. - The schedule of water and sewer rates, fees, and charges is calculated according to the rate methodology as codified in the revenue manual and Charlotte Water's approved budget and is published annually. - The revenue manual revisions include: - Changing the methodology Charlotte Water uses to calculate Water and Sewer System Development Fees (Capacity Fees) as required by changes in state regulation, and Technical and procedural changes that clarify and update the language. - A Joint Public Hearing between City Council and the Charlotte Water Advisory Committee was held on May 14, 2018.